 The magnitude of the adjustments to the near-surface temperature data are of the same order of magnitude as the total anomalies.
 For example, the MMTS sensors used by the USHCN have a measured bias ranging up to 1.25°C. Aging of Stevenson Screens can result in 1.65°C errors.
 The US Climate Reference Network clearly demonstrates that it is possible to collect accurate near-surface temperature data which does not require "adjustment".
 However, the CRN is regionally limited and has provided only 24 years of data.

 The most comprehensive global temperature records are currently being collected by a series of satellites, launched beginning in the late 1970s.
 These satellites use very sensitive temperature measurement devices, which are continuously referenced to space temperature and periodically checked using weather balloon readings.
 These satellite records show no warming for the 18.5+ years from early 1997 through October 2015.
 This is the "hiatus" or pause or plateau which has been actively discussed in the climate literature.
-This pause has been at least temporarily interrupted by the 2015/2016 super El Nino, which caused the reported global mid-tropospheric temperature anomaly for 2016 to exceed that temperature anomaly for 1998, another super El Nino year, by a reported 0.02°C. A new "hiatus" has now exceeded 8-year duration.
+This pause has been at least temporarily interrupted by the 2015/2016 super El Nino, which caused the reported global mid-tropospheric temperature anomaly for 2016 to exceed that temperature anomaly for 1998, another super El Nino year, by a reported 0.02°C. A new "hiatus" had exceeded an 8-year duration, but has been interrupted by a super El Nino in 2023/2024, which caused the reported global mid=tropospheric temperature anomaly to reach a new highest measured level.